-The High Speed infrastructure was intended to be part of the Madrid – Lisbon high speed line, which would link the two capitals in 2 hours 45 minutes.
-Construction of the Mérida – Badajoz section began in 2008, with a proposed completion date of 2013.
-The Portuguese government cancelled their input to the project in 2013.
-Current Spanish plans are to complete the line from Badajoz to Plasencia by 2020, reaching Madrid by 2023 (it is not clear whether the final high-speed stretch into Badajoz will be built).
+The High Speed infrastructure is part of the propsed Madrid – Lisbon high speed line, which would link the two capitals in 2 hours 45 minutes.
+Construction of the Mérida – Badajoz section began in 2008, with a proposed completion date of 2013, with the whole route completed by 2023.
+However, construction ceased during the economic crisis.
+Electrification of the Merida – Badajoz section finally began in 2021, with completion planned for 2023 and the remaining line to Madrid by 2030.
+The Portuguese government cancelled their input to the project in 2013, committed to it once more in 2020, with a ten year construction period.

 After several years when there were no rail services between Madrid and Lisbon, on August 29 2017 Comboios de Portugal (Portuguese Railways) introduced a daily single coach railcar between Badajoz and Elvas and Entroncamento in Portugal, pictured on arrival in Badajoz on its first day of operation. (www.hoy.es 30/08/17, accessed 16/03/18).
 As a result it is possible to travel between the two capitals in 10.5 hours, with 3 changes.
 Virtually everyone flies.